 You can clear the data in memory with erase().
+Data for specific files can be removed from the database with purge_files().

 Two data collections can be combined by using update() on one CoverageData, passing it the other.

 Data in a CoverageData can be serialized and deserialized with dumps() and loads().